 Making homes more multi-functional

-If there’s anything that life in quarantine has revealed, it’s that most of today’s homes aren’t built to accommodate a typical family’s presence 24/7.
+If there’s anything that life in quarantine has revealed, it’s that most of today’s homes aren’t built to accommodate family life 24/7.
 Countless households suddenly found adults working from home, and children ejected from their schools and daycares.
 There were quickly complaints of homes feeling too crowded and impractical.

-Often cited was not only a lack of privacy and quiet, there was also the practical problem of no suitable setups for working or studying.
-Residents have found themselves trying to work at the dining table or on the couch, all while trying to block out the distractions of children playing or roommates whipping up a meal.
+Frequently cited alongside a lack of privacy and quiet, there was also the practical problem of having no suitable setups for studying or working remotely.
+Households have found themselves trying to work at the dining table or on the couch, all while trying to block out the distractions of children playing or roommates whipping up a meal.

 After experiencing these difficulties, people want homes that can comfortably accommodate the new lifestyle that has emerged.
-Remote work is set to go mainstream, and the precedent has already been set for major school and business closures to mitigate the spread of disease.
-As a result, we can expect staying home to become mainstream.
+As a result, remote work is set to go mainstream, and the precedent has already been set for major school and business closures to mitigate the spread of disease.

 Ukrainian architect Sergey Makhno writes: “More attention will be given to the arrangement of the workplace at home.
 Spatial organization will change, with the place to work at home no longer a desk with a parody of an office chair and a lamp, slotted somewhere in the corner of the living room or under the stairs.
 Now it will be a completely separate room with large windows, blackout curtains, and comfortable furniture.
 It will be technically equipped and sound-insulated.”